About Creggan Enterprises

 We at Creggan Enterprises Limited (CEL) are working to address the social and economic needs of the local community.
-It is our belief that community economic development such as we promote is a vital component in the creation of a sustainable and healthy neighbourhood.
+It is our belief that inclusive community economic development and the promotion of humanitarian and social justice principles is vital to enable the creation of a sustainable and healthy neighbourhood.

 The regeneration of economically depressed areas like Creggan must combine economic, physical, social and human development through local ownership of initiatives within their localities.

 Through its activities, and through local ownership of redundant land at Bligh’s Lane, CEL has created the successful Ráth Mór Business and Community Enterprise Centre, and ensured that all of the benefits from this Social Economy initiative are reinvested in the local community and its people via the organisation’s charitable activities.

 Spirit of Self-help

 Success is dependent on effective co-operation in which all social partners share a common goal and vision.
 They must target resources and use their skills, expertise and collective power to build a sustainable local economy and community.